See more from: Heritage Weekend

 LYRIC: Lauderdale's Young Research & Interpretation Collective

-Discover the research of our inaugural cohort of LYRIC, Lauderdale's Young Research & Interpretation Collective, a brilliant group of Year 12 scholars who looked at various local history topics including the Victorian railway expansion and political change in Camden to Brutalism, true-crime cases, and stories of Irish immigration.
+Discover the research of our latest cohort of LYRIC, Lauderdale's Young Research & Interpretation Collective, a brilliant group of Year 12 scholars who looked at various local history topics including the Victorian railway expansion and political change in Camden to Brutalism, true-crime cases, and stories of Irish immigration.

 Check back to see the other amazing groups that will be joining our Heritage Fair, and discover more about our Heritage Weekend programme here